adhooge/AutoFX/README.md

 #### Using Pip

 Install `requirements.txt`.
-Note that this will a system-wide installation.
+Note that this is a system-wide installation.
 ```
 pip install -r requirements.txt
 ```